lmrtfy/lmrtfy/docs/quickstart.md

 # Deploy your first function
 Deploying your own function is really easy, too.

-Let's say you want to calculate how fast a falling object will be after $x$ seconds:
+Let's say you want to calculate how fast a falling object will be after $x$ seconds.

 The code which can be used with LMRTFY is really simple: